 Eve is a potter living and working in Sheffield, England.

 After studying at Glasgow School of Art, she received a bursary to study at Clay College in 2022, where she developed her throwing skills and honed her interest in salt-glaze and raw firing.
 Upon graduating in 2024, she worked at Bridge Pottery with the wood-fire salt-glaze potter Micki Schloessingk.
-In 2025, she joined Yorkshire Artspace’s Clay Space Programme, which provides three years of supported studio space for early career potters.
+In 2025, she joined Yorkshire Artspace’s Persistence Works, where she is currently a studio holder on their Clay Space programme.

 Eve seeks to make pots for the home that have a generous and friendly presence, and feel good to hold, eat from, and bring joy with use.
 It’s important that domestic context and everyday rituals bring purpose to her pots and give them a sense of completion.
 She enjoys soft, full forms that centre a feeling of comfort, and strives for a quiet simplicity so that her pots bring out the beauty in the food they serve.